Christmas and New Year’s Eve are just around the corner, but this year they might be a little different once again!

 1. How To Avoid Emotional Burnout During The Holidays: Focus On The Things You Can Control

-This year there are lots of restrictions surrounding travel and holiday gatherings, and this might make you feel like you are out of control – but in reality you are still in control of a lot of things!
+This year there is a lot of noise around the new Omicron variant, and this might make you feel like you are out of control – but in reality you are still in control of a lot of things!
 You can set up virtual Zoom parties with people you can’t see in person, you can decide what you will eat for Christmas dinner, and you can control your attitude.
 Focusing on this will make you feel less stressed and overwhelmed, especially if you know your Christmas will be very different to normal this year.

 2. Come Up With New Traditions

-You can also replace normal traditions (such as visiting Santa at the shopping center) with new traditions to ensure the day is still memorable and fun.
-Think about some low risk, fun activities that your family would enjoy; for instance, you could do a themed quiz over Skype, or you could leave presents on the doorsteps of loved ones.
+You can also replace normal traditions (such as visiting Father Christmas) with new traditions to ensure the day is still memorable and fun.
+Think about some low risk, fun activities that your family would enjoy; for instance, you could plan some Christmas craft activities at home, or head outside for a festive walk with friends.

 3. Outsource Stressful Christmas Tasks

 If you are spending Christmas alone or with a partner, consider outsourcing tasks to make the holiday less stressful.
 You could order Christmas dinner, and you can order presents to your door so you don’t have to go Christmas shopping.
 You could even outsource some of your admin work to a remote assistant, so you don’t feel overworked or overwhelmed.
 This is a great way to reduce the chance of burnout, and it also means you can support small businesses and self-employed people who may be struggling.

 4. Reduce Present Spending